Alternatives to Polystyrene

 Polystyrene packaging comes in two forms: solid or foam (expanded).
 Manufacturers combine solid polystyrene with additives, other plastics, and colorants to make toys, electronics, and even plastic automobile parts and cup lids—this material is everywhere.

 You can also encounter expanded polystyrene (EPS) daily.
-Polystyrene packaging peanuts safeguard fragile items during transport, and you might find EPS foam boards tucked away inside your walls, roof, and floors to provide basic thermal insulation.
-The food industry uses EPS for fast-food packaging with polystyrene cups and takeout containers.
+Polystyrene foam packaging peanuts safeguard fragile items during transport, and you might find EPS foam boards tucked away inside your walls, roof, and floors to provide basic thermal insulation.
+The food industry uses EPS for fast-food packaging with polystyrene drinking cups and takeout containers.

 EPS reigns in the realm of single-use plastics.
 We can attribute its widespread use to its remarkably lightweight and water-resistant qualities and low manufacturing costs.
 People sometimes refer to EPS in the food industry as “Styrofoam,” but this term is a Dow Chemical Company registered trademark that refers to the company’s branded building material products.